Transform data from an SAP ODP source using the SAP CDC connector in Azure Data Factory or Azure Synapse Analytics

 ① Azure integration runtime ② Self-hosted integration runtime

-The SAP ODP framework is contained in most SAP NetWeaver based systems, including SAP ECC, SAP S/4HANA, SAP BW, SAP BW/4HANA, SAP LT Replication Server (SLT), except very old ones.
+The SAP ODP framework is contained in all up-to-date SAP NetWeaver based systems, including SAP ECC, SAP S/4HANA, SAP BW, SAP BW/4HANA, SAP LT Replication Server (SLT).
 For prerequisites and minimum required releases, see Prerequisites and configuration.

 The SAP CDC connector supports basic authentication or Secure Network Communications (SNC), if SNC is configured.